ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 As soon as I completed my Johns Hopkins data science specialization with Coursera [that one time](https://www.coursera.org/specializations/jhu-data-science), offers began flooding in.

 One particularly interesting offer to get social was an email invitation to a Hacker X (full-stack) recruitment event in Jakarta, just a little over a year ago.
-I personally have never attended or RSVP-ed for a speed dating event outside of work, but at the time the idea somewhat made sense.
+I personally have never attended or RSVP-ed for a speed dating event ever, but at the time the idea somewhat made sense.

 Each attendee gets to spend about 10 to 15 minutes talking to a potential recruiter before rushing on to the next table to talk to the next recruiter, and the next, and the next, and so on.